Getting Started with Dagster

 Click on "Materialize" to start the job.
 Here you'll be able to monitor the logs to debug any issues with the data fetching.

-Unless your Dagster instance is configured with a Google account that has write access to OSO BigQuery datasets, you should expect an error message when the asset tries to write.
+Unless your Dagster instance is configured with a Google account that has write access to OSO BigQuery datasets, some dagster assets will fail to materialize.
 Focus on debugging any issues with fetching data.
 When you're ready, work with a core team member to test the asset in production.

 Add your asset to production